mavstars8086/ISQA8086_GroupProject/Audience_Profile.md

    _Contributors_:

    Kim worked on Individual and Organizational components of the audience.<br/>
-   Karthik worked on the Data capabilities,Requirements/needs and priorities.
+   Karthik worked on the Data capabilities,Requirements/needs and priorities.<br/>
    Pallavi proofread this document at 12:15 on 10/10/2018.